-Did you just move your child off to college, or maybe they didn’t choose the college path just yet, but instead decided to travel the world or found a job and relocated?
+Did you just move your child off to college, or maybe they didn’t choose the college path just yet, but instead decided to travel the world, find a job, relocate, and leave you as an empty nester?
 This is a time we should feel proud and accomplished because that’s what we raised them to do.
 However, it comes with a lot of mixed feelings.

 Empty Nest Syndrome is a psychological condition that brings on feelings of loneliness, anxiety, and grief.
 Additionally, some parents may turn to substances or other negative behaviors to cope with these feelings of sadness.
 According to Mindful Health Solutions, 25% of parents will experience Empty Nest Syndrome.

 Signs You May Be Experiencing Empty Nest Syndrome